Cults Myths and Legends of Ancient Sicily

 Cicero, Verrine, II.IV.122

-Agatocle (360-288 BC) came to power in Syracuse in 316 BC He dominated the political life of Syracuse for a few decades and was able to carry on that process of unification of Sicily and Greek Italy that had been started by Dionysus the old.
+Agatocle (360-288 BC) came to power in Syracuse in 316 BC He dominated the political life of Syracuse for a few decades and was able to carry on that process of unification of Sicily and Greek Italy that had been initiated by Dionysus the old.
 He effectively countered the Carthaginian threat and died aged 72 after 28 years of reign.

 Ciaceri Emanuele: Cults and Myths of Ancient Sicily. p.155